Qianhewu/hugo-qianhw/content/post/Distributed/index.md

 ---
 title: Distributed System
-subtitle: My learning and research notes of Machine Learning in the adversarial setting.
+subtitle: My review notes on course Distributed System and BlockChain.

 # Summary for listings and search engines
 summary: My review notes on course Distributed System and BlockChain.